crustio/Crust-Grants-Program/applications/IceTrays.md

   * Where and how does your project fit into the ecosystem?

-    Decentralized Pinning Service
+     IPFS cluster gateway on Development Tool Layer.

   * What need(s) does your project meet?

-    Providing  Helping users to pin their files in Crust network.
+    Providing  Helping users to pin their files in IPFS and Crust network.

   * Are there any other projects similar to yours in the IPFS/Crust ecosystem?